Job Opportunities

 Essential Duties and Responsibilities:

-The Operations Coordinator, working collaboratively with the ED and volunteers from the Donor Engagement Working Group and the Infrastructure Working Group (Infra WG), will be responsible for the following:
+The Operations Coordinator, working collaboratively with the ED and working group volunteers, will be responsible for the following:

 Coordinating fundraising events and activities including host recruitment and orientation, scheduling and coordination, data entry and management, and other logistical support

-Helping the Infrastructure Work Group chair with meeting, work plan management, and volunteer coordination
+Helping the Infrastructure Working Group Chair with scheduling, work plan management, and volunteer coordination

-Collaborating with the Donor Engagement Work Group to monitor and improve fundraising effectiveness by tracking progress toward fundraising goals, streamlining processes, and gathering feedback from hosts and volunteers.
+Collaborating with the Donor Engagement Working Group to monitor and improve fundraising effectiveness by tracking progress toward fundraising goals, streamlining processes, and gathering feedback from hosts and volunteers

 Other Duties and Responsibilities:

-Other duties and responsibilities include helping to supervise any temporary interns hired during the height of the election cycle; oversee and manage technical applications such as Salesforce, Google Workspace and Slack; and create Salesforce dashboards and reports for monitoring effectiveness.
+Other duties and responsibilities include helping to supervise any temporary interns hired during the height of the election cycle; overseeing and managing technical applications such as Salesforce, Google Workspace and Slack; and creating Salesforce dashboards and reports for monitoring effectiveness.

 Education and/or experience